Back to Incidents

 Immediate Actions:

-• Identified MariaDB upgrade as the cause of configuration reset
+• Identified MariaDB upgrade as the cause of configuration reset at 08:25 UTC

-• Restored MariaDB max_connections from 1000 back to 16000
+• Restored MariaDB max_connections from 1000 to 16000 at 08:30 UTC

 • Monitored DHCP lease processing recovery